Fast-track your career with this one-year degree.

 Two females, workplace

-For students who select the Public Health Practice subject, academics in the School of Health and Society will help you to source a placement opportunity accessible to your location (within Australia).
+For students who select the Public Health Practice subject, academics in the School of Social Sciences will help you to source a placement opportunity accessible to your location (within Australia).
 Our strong network of contacts in the Public Health sector mean that we have the confidence to be able to guarantee this to any students who wish to complete this specialisation.

 The Public Health Practice specialisation allows students to complete two practical placements of at least 240 hours.
 Apply public health values, knowledge and skills in workplace settings, apply critical thinking, and demonstrate leadership and advocacy to promote equitable public health practices.